Rescue Earth System

 GSOC mapping Guideline

-The GSOC mapping guideline contains definitions which are intended to ensure that national maps become comparable globally.
-GSOC map is the first global soil property map, produced among a series of other soil properties according to GSP Pillar 4, which will follow in the mid-term future.
+map, produced among a series of other soil properties according to GSP Pillar 4, which will follow in the mid-term future.

 In order to develop technical support, a cookbook for soil carbon mapping was produced.
 This cookbook is also used for workshops and e-learning.